styled-components/styled-components/README.md

 > **Note:** If you're not using `npm` as your package manager, aren't using a module bundler or aren't sure about either of those jump to [Alternative Installation Methods](#alternative-installation-methods).

+> **Version 2:** If you would like to try out the v2 branch, you can use `npm install styled-components@next babel-plugin-styled-components` and add the plugin to your Babel configuration like a regular Babel plugin.
+The plugin is optional, it provides consistent naming for Server-Side Rendering as well as some pre-processing.

 *Made by [Glen Maddern](https://twitter.com/glenmaddern) and [Max Stoiber](https://twitter.com/mxstbr), supported by [Front End Center](https://frontend.center) and [Thinkmill](http://thinkmill.com.au/).
 Thank you for making this project possible!*

 ## Usage